 Through drama in our relationship, my life was filled with anxiety, fear and pain.
 More than that, it was an intricate cycle that would repeat again and again.
+We’d fight over the same thing and then we’d have to apologize after we had calmed down.
 It’s an emotional web that ties you and your partner together in a dysfunctional dance.

 Drama is the energy-draining pattern that divides you and your spouse apart.– Natasha Koo